dApp Approval

 A site calling eth_sendTransaction is asking you to sign and broadcast a transaction.

-- To — destination address
+- To — destination address as the dApp specified

-- Value — amount in XTZ
+- Value — amount in wei

 - Data — raw hex calldata (if any)